-In Australia, most state governments are moving to reduce plastic litter through the introduction of Container Deposit Schemes and bans on plastic bags.
-These measures have been shown to dramatically reduce plastic litter and are recognised as good first steps in addressing plastic pollution of our environment.
+In Australia, most state governments are moving to reduce plastic litter through the introduction of Container Deposit Schemes and bans on plastic bags and other single-use items.
+These measures have been shown to dramatically reduce plastic litter and are recognised as good steps in addressing plastic pollution of our environment.

 The next step is to address the many other forms of disposable plastics.
 Plastic litter in the environment is an eyesore, a pollutant, a threat to wildlife and, according to recent reports, a potential threat to human health.

 Many individuals and businesses have become aware of the plastic pollution problem and are changing practices.
 However, we need whole communities taking control of their plastic footprint, with a focus on long lasting solutions.

 Empowering communities to make a difference

 Plastic Free Townsville is one of eleven communities under Boomerang Alliance's 'Plastic Free Places' program, which focuses on the next step to achieving this wide-scale change.

 These communities are playing a vital role in the next stage towards fighting against plastic pollution, leading the way in showing what can be achieved when a community works together - and are empowering other communities to follow.

 The goal of Plastic Free Townsville is to reduce single-use plastic packaging by engaging food outlets in Townsville and assisting them to switch to better alternatives.